Early Family Prevention of Adolescent Alcohol Drug Use and Psychopathology

 This longitudinal study follows children and families into adolescence.
 Researchers are examining the degree to which periodic, tailored, and adaptive interventions delivered to caregivers of children from toddlerhood to school entry impact alcohol and drug use, high-risk sexual behavior, and other types of problem behavior.
 Knowledge gained from this program of research will inform policy guidelines regarding the wisdom of linking early childhood interventions with outcomes into adolescence.

-This is a subaward with Arizona State University from the National Institute of Drug Abuse (NIDA).
+This project was a subaward with Arizona State University from the National Institute of Drug Abuse (NIDA).
 Dr. Erika Westling assumed the role of Principal Investigator after Dr. Dishion's passing in 2018.